 THERE ARE MANY WAYS TO EDIT VIDEO

-The examples of editing below fall into what we call linear or time-line editing, working with the horizontal time axis, often reducing the overall length, as opposed to layer editing as in Adobe After Effects where you’re dealing with the z axis, from front to back.
-The objective for us in linear editing is to make video more palatable more digest, shorter yes.
+The examples of editing below fall into what we call linear or time-line editing, working with the horizontal time axis, often reducing the overall length, as opposed to layer editing as in Adobe After Effects where you’re dealing with the z-axis, from front to back.
+The objective for us in linear editing is to make a video more palatable more digest, shorter yes.
 We are often dealing with video of not necessarily the best quality, so the minimum is to remove the flagrant errors and best case is to create an interesting short.

 The higher the budget, the more time one can take, the better the image, the higher the quality, the better the story-line.
-But here we are often talking about re-editing amateur film.
+But here we are often talking about re-editing an amateur film.
 Embarking on a professional short or feature film is another matter entirely.
-When film is shot specifically for a montage, scenes can be re-shot.
-Editing is a different ball game when its shot one-time.
+When a film is shot specifically for a montage, scenes can be re-shot.
+Editing is a different ball game when it’s shot one-time.

 Editing digitally transferred Super 8 is different from bespoke editing since the accent on cutting is different.
 First, the film is generally more valuable as its older and there’s less of it, although the quality of filming may not be so good.
 The first objective is to cut out the joins between the reels, generally every 3 1/2 minutes and then probably to do some colour correction.

 We take out the worst of the transitions following VHS transfer.
 This becomes bespoke editing when its more than simple cutting.
 The first pass simple cut may be to remove whole sections so that only say the wedding is retained, remove poor quality or unneeded sections such as snow, the floor, ceiling, inside of a bag or where the film is just unusable for video or sound.